oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

         type: string
         validation: { $max_length: [ $value, 128 ] }
 ```
-##### Map declaration using a complex type

-The following example shows a map with an entry schema definition for
+The next example shows a map with an entry schema definition for
 contact information:
 ```
 <some_entity>: